 The theme this year is: "Building resilience through hope – to recover from COVID-19, rebuild sustainably, respond to the needs of the planet, respect the rights of people and revitalize the United Nations”.

 Here's what you need to know.

 Have you read?

 The UNGA, the main policy-making body of the UN, was created under Chapter IV of the Charter of the United Nations, signed in San Francisco on 26 June 1945.

-The main event at the UNGA, which generates most of the headlines, is the General Debate, this year scheduled from September 25 to October 1, and during which world leaders take turns to speak.
+The main event at the UNGA, which generates most of the headlines, is the General Debate, this year scheduled from Tuesday, 21 September, and during which world leaders usually take turns to speak.

-The General Assembly is tasked with voting on resolutions brought forward by member countries, which can be referred to the Security Council to be made binding.
+The General Assembly votes on resolutions brought forward by member countries, which can be referred to the Security Council to be made binding.

 One of the General Assembly’s earliest achievements was to agree on the Universal Declaration of Human Rights in 1948, outlining global standards for human rights.

 This year will mark the 20th anniversary of the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance, held in Durban, South Africa in 2001.